4c3x5u/portfolio_goteam/README.md

 # GoTeam! – Kanban Boards
 ![GoTeam!
 App UI Screenshot](https://i.ibb.co/nCty58P/Screenshot-2021-04-29-at-19-20-34.png)

-## Aim and Purpose
+## The Purpose
-I have developed this application in an effort to demonstrate my competency in creating Python Web APIs using Django-REST.
+The purpose of my having developed this application is to demonstrate **my competency in creating Python Web APIs using Django-REST**, as well as **the exploration of some React libraries** that I haven't previously used, such as *react-beautiful-dnd* for drag and drop controls, *toastify* for displaying server-side errors to the user, and several others.

-Please note that I am aware I have gone about things the less idiomatic way by using function-based views.
+> Please note that I am aware I have gone about things the less idiomatic way by using function-based views.
 This is due to time restrictions imposed by not being actively employed and to custom logic being required in almost every piece that makes up the app.
 The chances are, by the time you're reading this, I have already started working on refactoring the app to move over to class-based views by migrating the custom logic into new serializers that inherit the pre-existing ones.

 ## Running the App
 ### Requirements